dev0508/Quantitative-Trading-Strategies/README.md

 # Quantitative-Trading-Strategies

-Note: I am using 1 Million dollars at the investment amount
+Note: I am using 1 Million dollars as the investment amount

 # Momentum Based